 Daun Penh sits at the center of the city and is the home of its central business district.
 It also includes the riverside, many government buildings, and temples such as Wat Phnom.

 This neighborhood is poised to experience exponential growth in the next decade.
 High rises have cropped up quickly throughout the financial district, and more development is surely on the way.

 However, it’s also home to some of the highest real estate prices in Cambodia – especially along the riverside.
-Expect to pay at least $50,000 for a decent 1 or 2 bedroom with prices rising as you move closer to the river.
+Expect to pay at least $70,000 for a small one-bedroom condo with prices rising as you move closer to the river.

 This district also has fewer condos available than other central districts.
 Given its status as Phnom Penh’s commercial hub, it has more commercial development than residential.

-You can certainly expect plenty of growth in Daun Penh, but you will pay more and look harder for a unit here.
+You can certainly expect plenty of long-term growth and capital appreciation in Daun Penh.
+Nonetheless, you’ll pay more and look harder for a unit here.

 BKK1 is one of Phnom Penh’s most popular areas to buy a condo in as a foreigner.
 Yet due to BKK1’s oversupply, we think there are better locations.
 The city has other areas (like Daun Penh and 7 Makara) that are just as central with less residential supply.